-- Report any suspicious behavior, criminal activity, or emergency to Public Safety right away by dialing extension 6666 on campus. - Not an emergency?
-Call 410-435-0100 or dial extension 5360 from a University phone. - Take responsibility for your safety; walk in pairs at night. - Keep your residence hall room door locked at all times. - Keep all valuables out of sight in your car. - Report any unescorted strangers, male or female. - Do not prop open any exterior doors, and report any found propped open. ☐ Know the campus location of the Blue Light Emergency Notification System - Pay attention to Campus Public Safety alerts and updates.
+- Report any suspicious behavior, criminal activity, or emergency to Public Safety right away by dialing extension 6666 on campus or (410) 532-6666 by cell. - Not an emergency?
+Call 410-435-0100 or dial extension 5360 from a University phone. - Take responsibility for your safety; walk in pairs at night. - Keep your residence hall room door locked at all times. - Keep all valuables out of sight in your car. - Report any unescorted strangers, male or female. - Do not prop open any exterior doors, and report any found propped open. - Know the campus location of the Blue Light Emergency Notification System - Pay attention to Campus Public Safety alerts and updates.